adobecom/milo/libs/features/mas/mas/mas.js.md

 ## Introduction

-This is a javasript library enables M@S on any web surface.
+This is a javasript library that enables M@S on any web surface.

 mas.js includes the followings custom elements: